 Our fees cover all of the work required to complete the sale of your freehold residential property including dealing with repayment of any existing mortgage or charge secured against the registered title to the property at the Land Registry and usually settlement of any estate agent’s sales commission by prior agreement.

 These will usually range between £995.00 – £1500.00 plus VAT and will be dependent on the type and value of property being sold.
+If the transaction involves a purchase/sale price in excess of £900,000, please contact us for a specific quote.
 Our professional charges are made on the basis of an experienced conveyancing solicitor carrying out the work required on your sale with an overall emphasis on providing a personal service.
 Our focus is on delivering quality rather than a conveyancing service.